ccaroon/cucumber_language/README.md

 cucumber_language
 =================

 Cucumber Language support for Komodo (UDL-based).
-I have only tested this on Komodo 7.
+Should work with Komodo 7-8.

 Syntax Highlighting
 -------------------